AthensFramework/Theme/README.md

 ## Use

 These templates are for the [Athens](https://github.com/Athens/Core) web framework.
-You must be using Framework to use these templates.
+You must be using Athens to use these templates.

 The following steps are described in the Athens [application creation tutorial](https://github.com/Athens/Core/blob/master/doc/application-creation.md).
 If you are new to Athens, you may wish to use that tutorial instead.